AElfProject/AElf/docs/resources/cli/methods.md

 ✔ Succeed!
 ```

-You can get the proposal id, then get proposal status by it.
+You can get the proposal id, then get the proposal's status.

 * Get proposal status